joseabril25/car-rental-py/readme.md

 * Date handling issues when incorrect formats are entered.
 Ensure dates are always in YYYY-MM-DD format.
 * Performance issues with large datasets due to non-optimized queries.
+* User Authentication - No account lockout mechanism for multiple failed login attempts.
+Implement a rate-limiting or lockout mechanism after a certain number of failed attempts.
+* Concurrency Issues: Potential race conditions when multiple users try to book the same car simultaneously.
+Implement transaction management and locks to handle concurrency.
+* Data Validation: Lack of comprehensive data validation might lead to inconsistent data entries.
+Implement thorough validation for all user inputs and database entries.
+* Security: Potential security vulnerabilities, such as SQL injection, if user inputs are not sanitized.
+Ensure proper sanitization of all user inputs and use parameterized queries.
+* User Interface: The command-line interface might be less intuitive for some users.
+Consider adding more user-friendly prompts and help messages.

 ## Credits
 Developed by: